dvru/MEAN-Stack/README.md

 - Build reusable Components in Angular and create a reactive User Experience with the Tools provided by Angular

-- Connect your NodeJS (or any other language!) backend with your Angular App through Angular’s HttpClient service
+- Connect your NodeJS backend with your Angular App through Angular’s HttpClient service

 - Provide appropriate endpoints on your Backend, for your Frontend to consume